Jakub-Fajkus/pa165-formule/README.md

 which are required for front-end in javascript as we decided that the rest of them are not useful.

 ### Test our apps
-For testing our application run this command *mvn clean install && cd formula1-rest && mvn cargo:run*.
+For testing our application run this command from the root folder *mvn clean install && cd formula1-rest && mvn cargo:run*.